 - (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination - (b) the Final Examination - (2) No candidate shall be permitted to sit for the Final Examination unless he/she has - (a) passed or been exempted from the Part I Examination.
 A candidate may be exempted from the Part I Examination if he/she passed any one of the examinations listed below: - (v) the Primary Examination of the Royal College of Anaesthetists; - (vi) the Primary Examination of the Australian and New Zealand College of Anaesthetists; - (vii) the Primary Examination for the degree of Master of Medicine in Anaesthesia of the National University of Singapore; - (viii) the Part II Examination of the Royal College of Anaesthetists; - (v) the Final Examination of the College of Anaesthetists Ireland; or - (vi) any other examination as may be approved from time to time by the Senate on the recommendation of the Faculty. - (b) submitted his/her log book and posting reports not later than one month before the Final Examination; and - (c) completed and submitted his/her research report six months prior to the Final Examination. - (3) (a) The Part I Examination shall be held at the end of the first year of the programme of study.
-The Final Examination shall be held at the end of the fourth year of the programme of study. - (b) The theory examination will be held within six weeks before the VIVA examination. - (c) Only candidates who passed the theory examination will be invited for the VIVA examination. - (4) Examination Subjects and Allocation of Marks - (a) Part I Examination
+The Final Examination shall be held at the end of the fourth year of the programme of study. - (b) The examination for the Written Section will be held within six weeks before examination for the Oral Section. - (c) Passing marks for every section is at least 50%.
+The aggregate passing mark for each examination is at least 50%.